AppDaemon/appdaemon/docs/APPGUIDE.rst

 from the dashboard.

-To call into a specific App, construct a URL, use the regular HADashboard URL, and append ``/api/appdaemon``, then add the name of the endpoint as registered by the app on the end, for example:
+To call into a specific App, construct a URL, use the regular HADashboard URL, and append ``/API/appdaemon``, then add the name of the endpoint as registered by the App on the end, for example:

 ::